bitcoinvsalts/react-native-firebase-starter/README.md

 - First create a new project and click on Add Firebase to your web app.

-- Copy and Paste your Firebase variables into:
+- Open the Firebase config file using your favorite editor (in my case [Atom](https://atom.io/)) and Copy/Paste your Firebase variables into:

 ```
 atom src/firebase.js